Vvslaxman/material-ui-dashboard/README.md

 # React Dashboard

-This project involves formulating a dynamic and interactive React Dashboard using Material UI, featuring various components and real-time data operations to enhance user experience and engagement.
+This project involves formulating a dynamic and interactive React Dashboard completely using Material UI, featuring various components and real-time data operations to enhance user experience and engagement, a focus on real time firebase operations.

 ![React Dashboard](output_image.png)